younata/personal_knowledge/src/living/personal_finance.md

     - [Betterment](https://betterment.com) is what I use for my non-401k investments.
 - The S&P 500 environmental and socially responsible index has outperformed the S&P 500 since it was launched.
     - Which means that doing the right thing **is** financially responsible.
+        - Note that companies included in ESR funds are not necessarily what you might think of as "environmentally and socially responsible".
+They might just be less irresponsible than ones in the S&P 500.
     - The vanguard [ESGV](https://investor.vanguard.com/etf/profile/ESGV) and [VSGX](https://investor.vanguard.com/etf/profile/VSGX) funds are their US and International socially responsible index funds.

 ## Taxes